kuzzleio/documentation/README.md

 Our documentation is a statically generated website.
 The content is stored in a bunch of Markdown files built by [VuePress](https://vuepress.vuejs.org/).

 ## Ok, but...
-Where is the actual content?
+Where is the actual content ?

 This is a meta repository, which means content is not here.
 The actual documentation is stored in the repositories of the different pieces of the Kuzzle ecosystem, e.g. the [Kuzzle Core](https://github.com/kuzzleio/kuzzle/tree/master/doc/2), the [Javascript SDK](https://github.com/kuzzleio/sdk-javascript/tree/master/doc/7), the [GOLANG SDK](https://github.com/kuzzleio/sdk-go/tree/master/.doc/2) and so on.
 And this is a good thing because documentation should live along with the code that it documents.
 So, what is this repository for?